illinois-cs415/illinois-cs415.github.io/_assignments/mp2.md

  If you do not follow the guidelines and your submission is hard to grade you may lose points.**

 To start, you should get familiar with the basics of how the level editor works in Unreal.
 We recommend you complete the tutorial found here:
-[Tutorial Link](https://docs.unrealengine.com/4.27/en-US/BuildingWorlds/LDQuickStart/).
+[Tutorial Link](https://dev.epicgames.com/documentation/en-us/unreal-engine/level-designer-quick-start-in-unreal-engine).
 Once you have familiarized yourself with the level editor in Unreal, you may continue onto the main assignment.

 **Please read through the entire assignment spec before starting to get a better understanding of all the requirements.**

-## Part 1: Player Character, Health System, Collectibles, and Pursuer Enemy (Due Feb.
-14)
+## Part 1: Player Character, Health System, Collectibles, and Pursuer Enemy (Due Sep.
+26)
 ### Step 1: Setup the Map and Player Character
 To start, import the [Unreal Learning Kit](https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit) into your Unreal Engine.
 You will find that the basic player controller along with a large number of assets you may want to use are already included and preset in the kit.
 Construct a new platform level.
 Leave the map relatively blank for now, as you will gradually add components later on.

+You may notice that the Unreal Learning Kit states it only is supported by Engine Versions 4.26 - 4.27, 5.0 - 5.1.
+However, this content can be used with Unreal Engine 5.4.
+After downloading the kit, it will ask you to create a new project where you can select Engine Version 5.1.
+When you attempt to run the project with an updated engine you may receive a notification about making a copy of the project as the newest engine may have compatibility issues, but you can just open without making a copy.
+On Windows, I received two notifications about missing project settings (Shader Model 6).
+You can enable these by navigating to the Project Settings (Edit -> Project Settings) and checking the corresponding box under 'Platforms - Windows'.
+[If images are helpful, they can be viewed here.](https://docs.google.com/document/d/1vWs0X8TYyQ6ruOyY34rtjjSEjHN6JKXzvkdNRriysG0/edit?usp=sharing)

 The character controller you will be using is under `BP_LearningKit_PlayerCharacter`.